-For further information on the free travel quota for those entering military service from abroad see below under "Travel Abroad and to Finland".
-As soon as you start military service, contact the company-level unit's administrative officer to get a refund for travel and food costs incurred on your journey to your service location.
-The company administrative officer will purchase tickets for travel to destinations outside Finland.
+For further information on the free travel quota for those entering military service from abroad see below under "Travel abroad and to Finland".
+As soon as you start military service, contact the unit's company sergeant major to get a refund for travel and food costs incurred on your journey to your service location.
+The company sergeant major will procure tickets for travel to destinations outside Finland.

 The families of conscripts living abroad are entitled to the same conscript's allowance as the families of conscripts who live in Finland.
 A conscript living abroad receives conscript's allowance for keeping his accommodation there during military service (reasonable housing costs), and for the accommodation he may have needed to acquire in Finland for the duration of his military service.
-The content of the conscript's allowance is explained in more detail under Conscript's allowance'.
+The military allowance is explained in more detail under 'Military allowance'.